Faculty & Staff at TUC

 are Statistically Similar to Cells in Biological Tissues.
 Leonardo Journal (MIT press).

 Patel A, Bains A, Lam ML, Millet R and Elul T: Visualization of Morphogenesis using the Processing Programming Language.
-Journal of Biocommunication, In press, Vol. 41 (1), 2017.
+Journal of Biocommunication, Vol. 41 (1), 2017.

 Sohal A, Ha J, Zhu M, Lakhani F, Thiagaragan K, Olzewski L, Monakrishnan R, Elul T: Morphometrics in Developmental Neurobiology: Quantitative analysis of growth cone motility in vivo.
-Forthcoming chapter in Book titled "Morphometrics" Intech publisher.
+Forthcoming chapter in Book titled "Morphometrics" In-tech open access publisher.
 2017

 Jin TG, Sohal A, Peng G, Wu E and Elul T: Expression of APC N-terminal and central domains reveal compensatory regulation of branch number and length during optic axon arborization in vivo.
 In revision, 2017.